Pages

 component Main {

-fun handleClick : Promise(Never, Void) {
+fun handleClick : Promise(Void) {

 ConfirmModal.show("Hello There!", Promise.never)